 If I’m printing onto my envelope, I cut the shape and print onto that.
-As you can see from the picture above, my favourite way to decorate an envelope is to print using a Jelly Plate.
+We like to print with fruit and vegetables to make envelopes, as it’s incredibly easy and it’s a good way to involve children.
+Another favourite way to decorate an envelope is to print using a Jelly Plate.
 If you have no idea what Jelly Printing is, read this!

 If I’m adding illustrations or lettering, I wait until I’ve assembled the envelope.
 In the print studio, we often make envelopes out of scrap paper and try to position the template to get the best bit of the print.

 Cut out your envelope

 There are three easy ways to make a pattern for your envelope.

 1 Dismantle an envelope of a suitable size, lay it flat and draw around the outside.

 2 Use this Envelope Template, which is the right size for a postcard and is the same width as an A4 sheet of paper.